alphagov/govwifi-terraform/README.md

 - First apply your task definition change.
 - Remove the "ignore_task" attribute for the service you are modifying.
 For example if you were changing the admin task [you would remove the task_definition element in this array](https://github.com/alphagov/govwifi-terraform/blob/5482ac674b74b946b66040e158101bd4aa703a44/govwifi-admin/cluster.tf#L207).
 For example change the line so it reads `ignore_changes = [tags_all, task_definition]`)
 - Using terraform destroy pipeline for the particular application you are changing the task definition for.
 For example, if you were changing the task definition for the admin pipeline, [comment out this entire file](https://github.com/alphagov/govwifi-terraform/blob/5482ac674b74b946b66040e158101bd4aa703a44/govwifi-deploy/alpaca-codepipeline-admin.tf).
-  - Run terraform the govwifi tools account with `gds aws govwifi-tools -- make govwifi-tools apply`
+  - Run terraform the govwifi tools account with `gds-cli aws govwifi-tools -- make govwifi-tools apply`
 - Recreate the pipeline  using terraform
   - Uncomment previously commented lines
 	- Run terraform in tools again